Some Ways The Modern World May Enable Social Anxiety And Awkwardness

 Online access to media

-In the past if you wanted to listen to an album, see a particular movie, or play a new video game, you'd have to go to a store to get a physical copy of it.
+In the past if you wanted to listen to an album, see a classic movie, or play a new video game, you'd have to go to a store to get a physical copy.
 You might end up chatting to the clerk, and maybe even become a regular and get friendly with all the staff.
 Now you can download everything from home.

 Ordering things online